 Article 5c - Objective of the Master programme in MOT (Art.
-7.13 Section 2, Subsection c WHW)

-BoS right of approval
+7.13 Section 2, Subsection c WHW) BoS right of approval

-1. The Master programme in Management of Technology (MOT) educates students with a bachelor degree in engineering as technology managers, innovation managers, and analysts of technological markets.
+1. The Master programme in Management of Technology (MOT) educates students with a bachelor degree in engineering or natural sciences and/or proven knowledge of a technical domain (as listed on TU Delft website) as technology managers, innovation managers, and analysts of technological markets.
 MOT graduates either work as scientists or consultants but also as entrepreneurs in technology-based, internationally-oriented competitive business environments